 Organize your own Banned Books Week program.
 This could be at your school, public library, or favorite bookstore.
 Think “outside the book" when brainstorming ideas.
 OIF offers an array of resources, such as options for a First Amendment film festival and display ideas.
 The Banned Books Week Pinterest page hosts a collection of ideas to spark your creativity.

-Participate in the OIF Virtual Read-out.
+Participate in the Stand for the Banned Virtual Read-out.
 Join readers from across the world in filming yourself reading from your favorite banned book.
 The videos are featured on the Banned Books Week YouTube channel.

 Perform a play about the freedom to read.
 The Office for Intellectual Freedom offers a complete stage adaption of YA novel The Sledding Hill, written by frequently banned author Chris Crutcher.